Two Weeks and Counting - Time to Get a Move On

 Instead, we’re shining the spotlight on fresh, electrifying, raw talent.
 Never too old to recognize high skill and talent.

 This one video of that "Daisies" performance has already rocketed past 8.5 million views in just 4 days.
 That’s the level of talent we’re talking about.
-It's infectious.
+It's infectious and you can't help but smile watching him back in action.

 Everything about it screams the perfect setup for this year’s Derby.
 And yes - I’ll confess - I’ve mimicked that same strut around my living room after quite a few preps this season, blasting that song!